 Journal of Sports and Entertainment Law

-JSEL is currently published as an online journal, twice per year.
-Issues will contain approximately four articles by professors, practitioners, or students on current topics relating to sports and entertainment law.
-Each issue will also contain several case comments or notes discussing current legal issues in these fields.
+JSEL is currently published twice per year.
+Issues will contain approximately four articles by professors or practitioners on current topics relating to sports and entertainment law.
+Each issue may also contain several case comments or notes discussing current legal issues in these fields, written by student members of the Journal.
+JSEL also publishes blog posts on its Highlights blog, as well as shorter essays in its online Commentary section.

 As alumni of Harvard Law School have played, and continue to play, major roles in shaping the sports and entertainment industries, JSEL’s faculty/alumni advisory committee will provide guidance to ensure that the journal addresses the most critical issues in sports and entertainment law while maintaining the highest standard in legal scholarship.